Automotive Applications for Embedded Vision

-Driver monitoring applications use computer vision to ensure the driver remains alert and awake while operating a vehicle.
-These systems can monitor head movement and body language for indications that the driver is drowsy and thus posing a threat to others on the road.
-These systems can also monitor in-car distractions such as texting, eating, etc. and provide a friendly reminder encouraging the driver to focus on the road.
+Driver monitoring applications use computer vision to ensure that driver remains alert and awake while operating the vehicle.
+These systems can monitor head movement and body language for indications that the driver is drowsy, thus posing a threat to others on the road.
+They can also monitor for driver distraction behaviors such as texting, eating, etc., responding with a friendly reminder that encourages the driver to focus on the road instead.

-In addition to monitoring activities occurring inside the vehicle, out of vehicle applications such as lane departure warning systems can use video with lane detection algorithms to recognize the lane markings and road edges and estimate the position of the car within the lane.
+In addition to monitoring activities occurring inside the vehicle, exterior applications such as lane departure warning systems can use video with lane detection algorithms to recognize the lane markings and road edges and estimate the position of the car within the lane.
 The driver can then be warned in cases of unintentional lane departure.
-Solutions exist to read roadside warning signs and to alert the driver if they are not heeded, collision mitigation, blind spot detection, part & reverse assist, self-parking vehicles and event-data recording.
+Solutions exist to read roadside warning signs and to alert the driver if they are not heeded, as well as for collision mitigation, blind spot detection, park and reverse assist, self-parking vehicles and event-data recording.

-Eventually this technology will lead cars with self-driving capability with Google already testing prototypes.
-However many in the automotive industry believe that the goal of embedded vision in vehicles is not necessarily to eliminate the driving experience, just to make it safer.
+Eventually, this technology will to lead cars with self-driving capability; Google, for example, is already testing prototypes.
+However many automotive industry experts believe that the goal of vision in vehicles is not so much to eliminate the driving experience but to just to make it safer.

-What are the primary embedded vision products used in automotive?
+What are the primary vision products used in automotive?

-The primary embedded vision products in the automotive market are camera modules.
-As mentioned earlier the number of suppliers to this industry is still relatively small.
-These vendors can either develop their analytics in-house or embed third party algorithms from video content analysis software developers, however in all cases the instructions for the algorithms are always directly from the OEMs.
+The primary vision products in the automotive market are camera modules.
+Currently, the number of suppliers to this industry is relatively small.
+These vendors can either develop their analytics in-house or embed third party algorithms from video content analysis software developers.
+In all cases, though, the instructions for the algorithms are always sourced directly from the OEMs.

-Who are the main suppliers of embedded vision products in automotive?
+Who are the main suppliers of vision products in automotive?

-The majority of automotive applications using embedded vision are safety related and most vehicle manufactures (i.e. BMW, Toyota, etc.) source their safety systems from Tier 1 suppliers to the industry such as Denso, Bosch, Continental & Magna There are a few companies dedicated to supplying embedded vision solutions to these Tier 1 suppliers at the moment including Mobileye & PLK Technologies.
+The majority of automotive applications using embedded vision are safety-related and most vehicle manufactures (i.e. BMW, Toyota, etc.) source their safety systems from Tier 1 industry suppliers such as Denso, Bosch, Continental and Magna.
+At the moment, a few companies, such as Mobileye and PLK Technologies, are dedicated to providing vision solutions to these Tier 1 suppliers.